Easy Gluten Free Bread Recipe – NO SKILL REQUIRED!!

 Active dried yeast needs to be activated before use.
 In this case, add the dried yeast and a teaspoon of sugar to the water, whisk and leave for 10 minutes to bloom.
 Add the yeasty water to the recipe when required.

-This recipe makes 1 medium sized bread.
+This recipe makes 2 medium sized loaves.
 If you want to change the size of the recipe, use the bakers formula.

 Preheat oven with baking stone at 230C (440F).
 Grease 2 small bread tins (or 1 large) with vegetable oil.